Marta-Barea/mlp-diabetes-classifier/README.md

 This will:

 - Train de MLP with randomized hyperparameter search
-- Save the best model to `models/best_mlp.pk`
+- Save the best model to `models/best_mlp.h5`
-- Evaluate and print train/test accuracy and sample predictions
+- Print train/test accuracy and predictions
+- Save evaluation plots to `reports/`

 # Project Structure